Aurelia Collective with Soul Safaris

 how to be astonished

-As children, we were so good at it — the particular widening of the eyes, the held breath, the way time dissolved when something caught us completely.
+As children, we were so good at it.
+The particular widening of the eyes, the held breath, the way time dissolved when something caught us completely.
 We did not have to try.
 Wonder was our natural state.

-The invitation
+The experience

 We will move through Nairobi, across the Masai Mara, and into the ancient landscapes of Tsavo and the Chyulu Hills — held by two hosts who know this land and love it, who have built an experience that holds you completely from the moment you arrive to the moment you leave.

 We are not guiding you through Kenya.
 We are the creative and operational directors of this experience, crafting with love and intention something that will live in you long after you leave.
-We design the nine days with both movement and stillness in mind.
+We design the eight days with both movement and stillness in mind.
 And we deliberately leave some of what awaits you as a surprise.
 It is part of returning to wonder — some things are more beautiful when they are unexpected.

 Arrival · Two Nights